mikewesthad/phaser-matter-collision-plugin/README.md

 ### New Releases

-Verify the tests with `npm run test:jest` and `npm run test:cypress`, and then:
+To prepare a new release, verify that all tests pass with `npm run test:jest` and `npm run test:cypress`, and then:

 ```
+npm login
 npm version [<newversion> | major | minor | patch | ...]
+npm publish
 ```